{short description of image}

 View from Chersonese toward the entrance to Sevastopol harbor with the white Fort Constantine in the opposite headland.
 This section is a popular bathing beach for the local population.

-High quality prints and digital copies of these and other photographs are available from Xenophon.
 Go here for more information on Crimea.
 To return to Xenophon main page please click here.
 Return to Russian history.
 Return to Russian cities.
 Return to Ukraine.
-Please leave a note telling us what you think at our guestbook.